OpenRTMFP/Cumulus/README.md

+:exclamation:	CumulusServer is made obsolete by [MonaServer] project	:exclamation:

 CumulusServer is a complete open source and cross-platform RTMFP server extensible by way of scripting.

 CumulusServer has been developed under [GPL license] in keeping in mind the 4 following notions: *speed*, *light weight*, *cross-platform* and *scalable*.